docelic/slapd-viper/README.md

 Save direct Perl Storable dump of configuration hash to FILE, always relative to the suffix base directory.

 This is an advanced option that should usually be called as the last line of slapd.conf configuration for a particular suffix.

 This is almost always needed only when you want to run Viper under the Perl interpreter directly, to specify Perl debug or profiling options.

 ## LDAP Operations - Notes

 1. BIND operation is supported, but only in a trivial way.
 Therefore, binding using a DN under this part of DIT is not enabled by default unless `enable_bind 1` is present in the config file.

-1. DELETE operation works, but does not receive an indication whether subtree delete was requested or not.
+1. DELETE operation is supported, but does not receive an indication from OpenLDAP whether subtree delete was requested or not.
 Therefore, currently the way to control whether a DELETE will delete whole subtrees or refuse to work on non-leaf values is controlled using the config option `deleteTrees`.